 Is there an easier way to give your interiors a bit of vintage charm than a lick of chalk paint?
-The farmhouse vibes you get from chalky white walls will never go out of style, and you can use white chalk paint to quickly upcycle old furniture or even give your kitchen cabinets a revamp – just have a read through our guide to painting kitchen cabinets and painting furniture first.
+The farmhouse vibes you get from chalky white walls will never go out of style, and you can use white chalk paint to quickly upcycle old furniture, or even give your kitchen cabinets a revamp – just have a read through our guide to painting kitchen cabinets and painting furniture first.

 So what's the best white chalk paint out there?
 Well we love Rust-Oleum Chalk White Chalky Matt paint.
 There's no hint of yellow, it adheres to pretty much any surface and is perfect for distressing.
 Plus it also comes in a spray paint if you think you would find working with that easier.

 Tough, durable and hard-wearing, the Dulux Satinwood in White Cotton is perfect for interior woods, especially where there are high volumes of foot traffic.
-Requiring just a couple of coats, this paint is easy to apply, with no undercoat necessary, unless you are painting over a colour that is particularly strong.
+Requiring just a couple of coats, this paint is easy to apply, with no undercoat necessary, unless you are painting over a color that is particularly strong.

 Painting a kid's room white may sound like a mad idea, but pick the right paint and you needn't worry about rogue fingerprints, muddy marks or unidentifiable smudges.
 'Washable' and 'tough' are arguably the magic words when it comes to decorating children’s rooms, and Dulux Easycare Washable & Tough Matt in Jasmin White is covering them both with this formulation.

-This paint is 20 times tougher than the brand’s standard offerings and is designed to repel liquids so you have time to wipe away any spillages before they soak in.
+This paint is 20 times tougher than the brand’s standard offerings and is designed to repel liquids, so you have time to wipe away any spillages before they soak in.

 In terms of colour, we love the fresh feel of the Jasmine White.
 Cool without being sterile, it creates an inviting warmth to a room while still looking crisp and clean.
-Be sure to check out more paint colour schemes for kids' bedrooms and take a look at our roundup of the best paint for kids' rooms too.
+Be sure to check out more paint color schemes for kids' bedrooms and take a look at our roundup of the best paint for kids' rooms too.

 How to choose the best white paint

-South or west-facing rooms are always going to be a dream to decorate, and most white paints are going to work in sun-filled spaces.
+South or west-facing rooms are always going to be a dream to decorate, and most white paints are going to work perfectly in sun-filled spaces.
 Choosing the best white paint for a south-facing room really just depends on your style and how you want the room to look, particularly under lamp light.
-If you like a clean, crisp look, stick with a cool-toned white paint (with grey or bluish undertones), but if you prefer a more relaxed vibe, choose a softer warm white (with yellowish or blush hues) that will feel cosier at night.
+If you like a clean, crisp look, stick with a cool-toned white paint (with gray or bluish undertones), but if you prefer a more relaxed vibe, choose a softer warm white (with yellowish or blush hues) that will feel cosier at night.

-North- or east-facing rooms obviously get less light, and cooler light.
+North or east-facing rooms obviously get less light, and cooler light.
 So, warmer whites are always going to be more at home in this type of room.
 Look for white paints that have a creamy undertone for warmth, both day and night.

 Test it day and night

 As we mentioned above, it's important to consider how your white paint will look under artificial light as well as daylight.
-So, make sure when choosing white paint that you consider it under both natural and artificial light, and always test a paint colour in your home so you can see how it changes throughout the day.
+So, make sure when choosing white paint that you consider it under both natural and artificial light, and always test a paint color in your home so you can see how it changes throughout the day.
 Order a tester pot, paint on to A3 sheets of paper (or the wall if you are feeling committed) and stick them up on all four walls.
 That's the best method for seeing what it looks like in real life.